george-dbuilder/google-homepage/README.md

-#Google-Homepage
+#Google-Homepage (Easy Version)
-I am trying to design google's homepage
+This is the easy version of google's homepage.
+I am also going to deign the hard version of this page.